aminHelkinz/aminHelkinz/README.md

-- 👋 Hi, I use this @aminHelkinz account for Helkinz
+- 👋 Hi, I use @aminHelkinz account for Helkinz repositories.